-The medicine stops the ovaries working temporarily.
-This phase can be mildly uncomfortable, but lasts for just a 2-3 week period and the majority of patients cope well.
+The medicine stops the ovaries from working temporarily.
+This phase can be mildly uncomfortable but lasts for just a 2-3 week period and the majority of patients cope well.
 A scan after 2-3 weeks confirms that the signal switch-off has happened, though in a few cases it may take longer.

 For more information on IVF or ICSI treatment, please download our IVF leaflet here.